c4wrd/materialui-express-boilerplate/README.md

 # [Material-UI](http://callemall.github.io/material-ui/) - Example Webpack Project with Express

-This is an example project that uses [Material-UI](http://callemall.github.io/material-ui/) served with Express
+This is an example project that uses [Material-UI](http://callemall.github.io/material-ui/) served with Express.
+This project adopts the Flux architecture design, so make sure you understand how Flux operates before attempting to use this.
+Sample stores, actions, and a dispatcher are provided, but are NOT linked to the webpage in anyway.git
 ## Installation

 Install dependencies